JohanBendz/com.philips.hue.zigbee/README.md

 ### v2.0.4

 Added support for:
-- New version of Beijing Ceiling Lamp
+- New version of Being Ceiling Lamp
 - Resonate Outdoor Wall Light

 Fix: